How to get business funding

 The South West Enterprise Fund (SWEF) supports businesses that have been trading for less than 2 years.
 You need to be aged between 18-30 and live in the South West.

 If you’re looking for a small business grant in Devon, the Devon County Council website has lots of useful information.
 The Somerset Chambers of Commerce features links to the various local authorities offering grant funding.
-If you’re in Cornwall or the Isles of Scilly, the Cornwall Council website features a long list of funding bodies.
+If you’re in Cornwall or the Isles of Scilly, the Cornwall Council website features a useful list of funding bodies.
 Dorset’s Local Enterprise Partnership provides lots of information on funding for the county’s small businesses.
 You can also find more information on local grants on the South West Growth Hub’s website.

 Business loans from your bank